 Fiat Lux Project: Growing brighter

 Technology will be at the core of Fiat Lux, with state-of-the-art equipment as well as programming that will support users in engaging with digital tools and methodologies.
 A planned Digital Innovation & Scholarship Hub (DISH) will offer highly specialized software and collaborative workstations.
-(The renovated Schulich Library of Physical Sciences, Life Sciences, and Engineering, scheduled to reopen in June 2023, will include a smaller, pilot version of DISH to try out different ideas.)“The Fiat Lux project is about more than updating the facilities,” says Prof. Cook.
+(The renovated Schulich Library of Physical Sciences, Life Sciences, and Engineering, scheduled to reopen in June 2023, will include a smaller version of DISH.)“The Fiat Lux project is about more than updating the facilities,” says Prof. Cook.
 “It’s about making the Library adaptable for whatever the future brings.”

 “Full steam ahead”